Tracking and Monitoring Employees – New Trend?

 Click here to see a post on the future work prospects for programmers with AI.

-Skills for the Virtual Work Environment
+Valuable Skills for the Virtual Workplace

 Click here for a post on the future of collaboration technology.

 Everyone is working virtually, if not fulltime, at least parttime.
 This makes connecting with people a challenge.
 Tech execs need to factor virtual ways of working as part of their technology strategy.
+Virtual meetings are just a way of life.

 The virtual world presents challenges for professionals, especially newcomers.
 How to stand out on Zoom, Teams, and other platforms?
 It’s not easy.
 Mistakes, even the ones you are unaware of, are common.